RobbeDenis/brain-needle/README.md

 # brain-needle
 Brain-needle is a brainfuck interpreter and compiler for x86-64 assembly.
-The reason for making this project is to learn some rust and the basics of creating a modular compiler.
+The initial goal of this project was to learn rust, by making a simple interpreter.
+But it quickly turned into learning about modular compiler design rather then rust.

 ## Implemented
 - IR generation [`bnintermediate.rs`](src/bnintermediate.rs)